MicroFocus/fortify-issue-manager/README.md

       -c, --configFile=<configFile>
              Specifies the configuration file

-The configuration file that includes connection details to Fortify and the bug tracker must be specified.
+The configuration file that includes connection details to Fortify on Demand and the bug tracker must be specified.

 ### fortify-issue-manager-cli-image
 This module builds a Docker image for the command-line interface, potentially allowing for simpler usage in some environments.